-To be awarded government jobs, or to be hired for your expertise in your field as a Sub-Contractor by a General Contractor working on a job requiring payment of a prevailing wage for each of the skills employed in completing that job- you will likely be required to provide a certified payroll report.
-The actual wage your employees must be paid for their work on the project will be determined by asking the General Contractor- or project manager- what the experience level and type of wage rate is that you must pay.
+To be awarded government jobs, or to be hired for your expertise in your field as a Sub-Contractor by a General Contractor working on a job requiring payment of a prevailing wage for each of the skills employed in completing that job – you will likely be required to provide a certified payroll report.
+The actual wage your employees must be paid for their work on the project will be determined by asking the General Contractor (project manager) what the experience level and type of wage rate is that you must pay.
 (Apprentice, Journeyman, Master, etc.)

 Once the rate and experience level is known, your employees that will be working on the project must have an earnings category set up and a wage rate set up to conform to these requirements.
 (The company level payroll items must be set up before the individual employee’s earning item is added.)
-The set ups will, of course, include regular hours at the rate and over time hours.
+The set up will include regular hours at the rate and over time hours.
 (Over time hours for a trade may not always be calculated at the usual “time and a half” rate…checking this with the project manager would also be wise.).